-\paragraph{Goal and overall design.} Our goal is to isolate the causal effect of label choice on an LLM's model alignment when RL is used.
-To this end, we run two GRPO training experiments on the same base model that are identical in all respects except for the labels used to define the training reward.
-In the \emph{original-label} arm, training rewards (as assigned by \eqref{eq:reward-function}) are computed against MedCalc-Bench’s original labels $\estimatorOrig$; in the \emph{new-label} arm, training rewards are computed against our corrected labels $\estimatorNew$.
-At test time, the 0-1 accuracy of both models are always graded against $\estimatorNew$, which our Phase~2 study (\S\ref{subsec:phase-2-results}) found to be more clinically accurate than $\estimatorOrig$.
+\paragraph{Goal and overall design.} Our goal is to isolate the effect of label choice on an LLM’s alignment when RL is used.
+We run two GRPO training experiments on the same base model that are identical in all respects except for the labels used to define the training reward.
+In the \emph{original-label} arm, training rewards (as assigned by \eqref{eq:reward-function}) are computed against MedCalc-Bench’s original labels $\estimatorOrig$; in the \emph{new-label} arm, training rewards are computed against our recomputed labels $\estimatorNew$.